 In her recent research, Laura has linked the Bauhäusler with Spain through their travels, products’ transport and creative exchanges, and has demonstrated the critical influence of Lilly Reich and Mies’s Barcelona Exhibits on the architecture of Germany’s representative Pavilion, showing an embraced dialogue between tradition and modernism.
 Current projects comprise the research and installation design Re-enactment: Lilly Reich Occupies the Barcelona Pavilion, the direction of the conference Bauhaus In and Out: Perspectives from Spain (AhAU, 2019), as well as a book on the impact of the Barcelona undertaking on Mies’s and Lilly Reich’s Bauhaus teaching and work.

 Laura holds a Master in Design Studies with Distinction (History and Theory of Architecture) from Harvard University, where she was later a Visiting Fellow, and a PhD in Architecture and a Professional Degree with Thesis Award of Excellence from University of Navarra.
-At IE School of Architecture and Design, Laura teaches in and coordinates the architecture history theory sequence and the first year bachelor, while conducts the international mobility program.
+At IE University, Laura teaches in and coordinates the architecture history theory sequence and the first year bachelor, while conducts the international mobility program.
 Laura has supervised several PhD dissertations and is a frequent member of PhD dissertation committees.

 • Associate Professor, IE University, 2022 – Present

 • Assistant Professor, IE University, 2008 – 2022